kuwuda/Role-Categories/README.md

-# Role-Categories
+# Role Categories
 A discord bot for automatically sorting roles into categories

-Uses mongodb and discordgo
+Uses Golang, MongoDB and DiscordGo

 Based around Discord's slash-commands, which are beta right now.
 May change significantly due to that.